nicholas-alonzo/nicholas-alonzo/README.md

 I mainly use Python and SQL for projects, but I'm currently learning cross-platform development with Flutter.

-Outside of data & tech, I’m a music and concert junkie.
-I’ll typically go to 2-3 concerts a month and you’ll find me in the front by the stage.

 ### My Interests

 - Data & Tech for Social Good